 Material and Methods

 The present investigation comprised 40 bread wheat genotypes including two check varieties namely HD 3043 and WH 1142, conducted under drought-stressed conditions.
+The characteristics of the genotypes used, are given in table 1.
 The experiment was planted at the Experimental Area of the Department of Genetics and Plant Breeding, CCS Haryana Agricultural University, Hisar situated in the subtropical region of the North Western Plain Zone of India.
 Randomized Block Design (RBD) was used to evaluate the experimental material replicated twice during the rabi 2020-21 and 2021-22 crop seasons.
 Each genotype was grown in three rows of 2.5 m length spaced 20 cm apart.
 The package of practices recommended for drought-stressed environments was accordingly followed to raise the crop.
 The experiment was not irrigation during crop season in order to create drought conditions, only pre-sowing irrigation was applied to ensure germination.
 During crop seasons 2020-21 and 2021-22, a total of 43.60 mm and 72.90 mm of rainfall, respectively was received.
 Five plants were randomly selected from each plot in each replication for recording observations on morphological traits viz., days to heading, days to anthesis, days to maturity, plant height (cm), flag leaf length (cm), peduncle length (cm), number of tillers per meter, spike length (cm), spike weight (g), number of grains per spike, number of spikelets per spike, grain weight per spike,1000-grain weight (g), biological yield per plot (g), harvest index (%) and grain yield per plot (g).

 All the recorded data was pooled over two years (2020-21 and 2021-22) and was analyzed by the “Metan” package (Olivoto, 2020) under the R environment to determine the genetic divergence among genotypes.
 The genotypes were categorized into distinct clusters by applying Tocher’s method (Rao, 1952).
 Average inter- and intra-cluster distances and the relative percentage contribution of traits towards divergence were estimated as per the procedure outlined by Singh and Choudhary (1977).